Alex CHEN

 I aspire to create spaces for joy, community, reflection, and growth at the intersections of music, nature, and civic practice.

 I seek to create and engage with projects that empower collaborative partners in the process of creation within an equitable space.
-Ideally, I strive to empower and represent disenfranchised communities in the processes and products of creative projects.
+Ideally, I strive to empower and represent disenfranchised communities in the processes and production of creative projects.
 Moreover, I aspire to produce work that is emotionally-engaging, human, and elucidates something important, curious, or exciting about life.
 With my background in zoology, I wish to also explore avenues to integrate this sense of humanness within a larger framework of nature and life at large.

 About me